WCM-CS/audio_app/README.md

 # audio_app

 Steps
-- Use jupyter notebook script to convert Youtube vidoes into audio files.
+- Jupyter notebook file used to convert youtube videos into mp4 file
-- Front end Vue, manipulates the audio files via playing, stopping, fast forwarding, rewind.
-- Backend flask, an API to pass the audio files from the database to the front end via routing.
-- Database Mongodb, using GridFS to store the audio files.
+- mongo_upload script interacts with mongodb instance and stored mp4 data in db via gridfs.